 If you are changing the contact details on a domain

-Your account currently defaults to keeping a 60-day transfer lock in place when you make changes to your contact details.
-If you would like to automatically opt out of the transfer lock, you can make the change by visiting your Account Settings.
-Aside from the lock, the process of altering your domain details will remain highly unchanged.
+Your account currently defaults to keeping the 60-day transfer lock in place when you make changes to your contact details.
+If you would like to automatically opt-out of the transfer lock, you can make the change by visiting your Account Settings.
+Aside from the lock, the updated ICANN policy does not change the process of altering your domain details.

 If you are transferring or receiving a domain